-Rebecca Malope was born in 1968 in Lekazi near Nelspruit in Mpumalanga.
-Beyond the fact that she did not progress that far in her education, little is known about her early childhood.
-At an early age she was confined to a wheelchair after an illness and for a time, doctors believed that she would not walk again.
-Her family was very poor and in 1986 Rebecca and her sister Cynthia hiked 400 km from their home to the Johannesburg township of Evaton to seek work.
+Rebecca Malope was born in 1968 in Lekazi, near Nelspruit in Mpumalanga.
+Over and above the fact that Rebecca did not progress far in her education, little is known about her early childhood.
+Rebecca was confined to a wheelchair at an early age following an illness and doctors believed that she would not walk again.
+Her family was very poor and in 1986 Rebecca and her sister, Cynthia, hiked 400 KMs from their home to the Johannesburg township of Evaton to seek employment.

-She entered the Shell Road to Fame competition but was unsuccessful and entered again in 1987 whereupon she won the Best Female Vocalist category.
-Together with Sizwe Zako and Peter Tladi, she raised enough money to record her first album which reached gold status in a matter of weeks.
+Rebecca’s story to stardom is truly an inspirational one.
+She entered the Shell Road to Fame competition but was unsuccessful and entered again in 1987, in which she won the Best Female Vocalist Category.
+With the assistance of Sizwe Zako and Peter Tladi, Rebecca raised enough money to record her first album, which achieved gold status in a matter of weeks.

-So where does the queen hail from?
-She was born in Nelspruit and that dream to be a singer brought her to Johannesburg in the mid 1980s.
-She and her sister lived in a shack in somebody's back yard.
-Their lot in life was not exactly rosy there because they couldn’t sleep when it rained.
-“The roof leaked so badly that we had to get up and wait until it stopped," she says.
+Dubbed The Queen of Gospel, where does Rebecca hail from?
+She was born in Nelspruit and had a dream of becoming a singer, which brought her to Johannesburg in the mid-1980s.
+She and her sister lived in a shack in someone’s backyard.
+Their experience there was not exactly rosy, as they couldn’t sleep when it rained.
+“The roof leaked so badly that we had to get up and wait until it stopped,” said Rebecca.

-This pep talk was followed by the dream-making telephone number for the young singer to call so that further work on the dream could be done.
-It was not that simple - Malope and her sister were so down-and-out they couldn't even scrape up the money for a phone call.
+That pep talk produced the dream-making telephone number, which Rebecca was to call so that further work could be done on the dream.
+However, it was not as easy.
+Rebecca and her sister were so poor and so down and out that they could not even scrape together the money for a phone call.

-In 1995 "Shwele Baba" sold more than 1 million copi3es in 3 weeks, becoming the fastest selling CD in the history of SA music.
-She toured Britain in 1997 & 2002, and the USA in 2001.
+In 1995 "Shwele Baba" sold more than 1 million copies in three weeks, becoming the fastest selling CD in the history of SA music.
+Following that she toured Britain in 1997 and 2002 and the USA in 2001.

-She also made her debut in acting on e.tv’s Ekasi Our Stories, when she played the promiscuous woman “Candy”.
-She doesn’t believe that acting was as challenging as she thought and will definitely see a new pathway open up to her.
+Rebecca didn’t stop there.
+She made her debut in acting in e.TVs Ekasi our Stories when she played the promiscuous woman “Candy”.
+Rebecca doesn’t believe that acting was as big a challenge as she thought and will definitely see a new pathway open up to her.